stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 # Descriptor Sets

-The final piece of functionality we need to implement is the _descriptor set_ that specifies the resources used by the pipeline during rendering.
-Descriptor sets are allocated by a _descriptor set pool_ (similar to how commands work) and have a _descriptor set layout_ that specifies the type of resources that can be bound to a given pipeline (sampler, uniform buffer, etc).
+The final piece of functionality we need to implement are _descriptor sets_.

+- A descriptor set is comprised of the _resources_ used by the pipeline during rendering (samplers, uniform buffers, etc).

+- Sets are allocated from a _descriptor set pool_ (similar to commands).

+- A _descriptor set layout_ specifies the resource bindings for a descriptor set.

 ## Domain Class

-The first-cut implementation is as follows:
+The first-cut class outline is as follows:

 ```java
 public class DescriptorSet implements NativeObject {